jylisadoney/intro-excel/8-advanced.md

 * Hover and click the `Data Validation` icon
 * In the `Settings` tab:
   * Set the `Allow` drop-down box to `List`
-  * In the `Source` box, type your data values and separate them with commas without spaces
+  * In the `Source` box, type your data values and **separate them with commas without spaces**
     * For example, `Yes,No,Maybe`
 * Click to check the `In-cell dropdown` box
 * Click `OK`

-Now, when you want to enter text into that cell(s), you can select from the **allowed options**.
+Now, when you want to enter text, you can only select from the **allowed options**.

 ## Remove data validation
-* Click to highlight the cell(s) where you want to remove validation
+*Click and drag to highlight the cell(s) where you want to remove data validation
 * Navigate to the `Data` tab and the `Data Tools` section
 * Hover and click the `Data Validation` icon
 * Click `Clear All`